kanevk/markdown-cv/_posts/2020-07-29-Kamen-Kanev-CV.md

 that has improved our profit predictions with up to 20% on a yearly base.

 - Developing quantity management process(for grocery products) with >98% efficiency
-- Implementing agile principles in a fully remote team with flexible work schedule
+- Implementing agile principles in a fully remote team with a flexible work schedule
 - Making over 30 user interviews for validating product hypotheses
-- Contributing for 20-30% of the code base: 2x React SPAs + Django GraphQL API
+- Contributing for 20-30% of the codebase: 2x React SPAs + Django GraphQL API

 ### Team Lead